DarrenCoppinger/milestone-project-4/README.md

 Although the website will accommodate all visitors, its primary audience will be technology literate.
 Using the bootstrap framework means that this website has a mobile first approach to development.
 However, it will also perform well on a large screen sizes.

-#### Content Relevance and Accuracy
+#### Content Relevence and Accuracy
 The content to the site must be relevant to the site owners and their audience.

 As such, the website operator/administrator can be add products to the Drinks page through the backend of the site.
 Products can be edited and updated as required.
-THis ensures that the content of the website is relevent.
+This ensures that the content of the website is relevant.

 #### Content Grouping
 The website content is grouped into easily understood sections (Home, Booking, Drinks, Login/Logout, Register, Cart, Checkout, About Us, Contact Us).